 A Campsite with a bar and a Campfire!

 Finally, there it was, a large sign on the right hand side of the river.
 This was our next overnight campsite stop, at The Bridge to Nowhere Campground.

-A smiley face soon greeted us from a quad bike, this was amazing, it was the manager who’d come to collect our barrels and show us round camp.
+A smiley face soon greeted us from a quad bike – this was amazing.
+The campsite manager who’d come to greet us collected our barrels before showing us round camp.

 Surprisingly, we were first to arrive for the night.
 Goodness knows how, but we obviously weren’t as bad as we thought!

 Our really basic bunk room had the most fabulous views across the river.
-Perched high above the valley, the outdoor deck was a welcome rest area, for a mug of coffee.
-A pile of firewood was delivered on the same quad bike, ready to warm ourselves by, after dark.
+Perched high above the valley, the outdoor deck was a welcome rest area for a mug of coffee.
+A pile of firewood was delivered on the same quad bike, ready to warm ourselves after dark.

-Not quite 5* luxury, the actual facilities were very tired and even more basic than basic.
-The hot shower was perfect though, and everyone took advantage of this welcome refresher.
-There was only one place to head after a good clean up- yes the bar!
+Not quite 5* luxury though.
+The actual facilities were very tired and even more basic than basic.
+However, the hot shower was perfect though, and everyone took advantage of this welcome refresher.
+There was only one place to head after a good clean up – yes the bar!

 Walking 5 minutes uphill, we found The Lodge.
 This proper homestead, complete with flushing toilets, had a huge verandah and the smell of comfort food drifted over us.
-Perched overlooking the most fabulous river views, is where we settled for a beer and a comfy chair.
+Perched overlooking the most fabulous river views we settled down for a beer and a comfy chair.

-The only way in and out of this place is by boat.
-The location is stunning and to think, that it’s all been built in such difficult terrain, is even more mind blowing.
+Incredibly, the only way in and out of this place is by boat.
+The location is stunning and to think, it’s all been built on such difficult terrain, making it even more mind blowing.
 Guests can spend the night here in comfort and a group were on their way by boat, as we warmed up the sofa!